asmodeus812/nvim-fuzzymatch/README.md

 ### Basic Usage

 Shows which modules to require to get started with creating a basic picker, the actual configuration of the picker is left out, please refer to the other sections to see how to configure the picker for different purposes.
+Most of the time you will need to use the Select and Picker modules.
+The Select module provides a number of built-in `previewer, decorator and actions` which can be used as building blocks to make most types of pickers.

 ```lua
 local Select = require("fuzzy.select")